Policy and Use of Fleet Vehicles

 Fleet Fuel Card

 A fuel card is assigned to each vehicle and enables you to purchase fuel at any location the displays the companies emblem.
 Fuel purchases are restricted to regular unleaded fuel or E85 only for all gasoline-powered vehicles.
 The amount of gas you may purchase will be restricted by the vehicle's fuel tank size.
 To use this card you must use the pin number assigned to you and enter the correct odometer reading.
 Each card is to be used only for the vehicle to which it is assigned.
 Do not use this card to purchase fuel for any other vehicle or small equipment.
-Departments may be charged for unauthorized purchases made by their employees, i.e., Super or Premium fuel, incorrect fuel-type based on the vehicle fueled, food or other expenses that are not covered by FMS.
+Departments may be charged for unauthorized purchases made by their employees, i.e., Super or Premium fuel, incorrect fuel-type based on the vehicle fueled, food or other expenses that are not covered by FMS or the vehicle lease.

 A list of Vermont fueling locations with special discounts is in each vehicle’s vehicle driver kit.
 These sites should be used whenever possible.